Date Calculator: Find Days Between Dates

 When you include the end date (the default setting), the calculator counts both the start date and end date in the total.
 For example, from January 1 to January 10 would be 10 days inclusive.
 If you exclude the end date, the same range would be 9 days.
 Excluding the end date is useful for calculating time periods that end at the beginning of the end date.

-How are years, months, and days calculated?
+How are years, months, and days calculated in date differences?

 The calculator determines the difference in complete years between the two dates, then the remaining complete months, and finally the remaining days.
 This accounts for varying month lengths and leap years.
 For example, from January 15, 2023 to March 20, 2024 would be 1 year, 2 months, and 5 days.

-How do I add custom holidays?
+How do I add custom holidays to the date calculator?

 In the "Custom Holidays" text area, enter each holiday date in YYYY-MM-DD format, with one date per line.
 For example, to add Christmas Eve and New Year's Eve, enter "2025-12-24" on one line and "2025-12-31" on the next line.
 These dates will be excluded from your calculation if you check the "Exclude Holidays" option.